 My raw milk producer here in Southern California – Organic Pastures – also had their milk tested and found that there were no detectable amounts of radiation.
 You can see the full report here.

 Personally, I find the issue around seaweed to be the most confusing as the U.S. imports plenty of seaweed from off the coast of Japan.
 U.S. companies go to great lengths to claim that their products are tested, though in combing the internet, I didn’t find particularly recent reports.
-This article that claims they personally tested seaweed at high levels of radiation – however it does not actually provide measurements of radioactive isotopes present and they give percentages over ‘background’.
+This article claims they personally tested seaweed at high levels of radiation – however it does not actually provide measurements of radioactive isotopes present and they give percentages over ‘background’.

 If radioactive isotopes are present in seaweed, how much of this extremely non-dense sea veggie would need to be consumed to create any damage?